-As we head into the year 2020 one of the most important thing on the mind of many people is making changes to their spending habits.
+As we head into the year 2020 one of the most important things on the mind of many people is making changes to their spending habits.
 Especially right after Christmas, most people realize they do not have control over their spending.
 Spending without an established budget is like driving with a blindfold.
 It's impossible to know where you're going if you can't see the road ahead.
 Despite stereotypes, budget planning isn't just for cash-strapped individuals.
 Budgeting provides immediate value to anyone interested in taking control of their finances.

 Today the Rules of Thumb blog from MoneyThumb would like to share below several ways to help put yourself on a budget in 2020.